-In addition to these levels and 'experiences', obligatory bespoke English language one-to-one consultations are offered to help learners tackle their respective problems in pronunciation, presentation skills, writing, comprehension, and so on.
+In addition to these levels and experiences, obligatory bespoke English language one-to-one consultations are offered in the recently established Listening and Speaking Laboratory where instructors help learners tackle problems in pronunciation, presentation skills, writing, comprehension, and others.

 All students must demonstrate, prior to enrollment, a level of English proficiency given that the language of instruction in all programs is English.
 The scores for each of the acceptable tests are as follows: